The tax filing season is upon us again, and Well Kept Wallet is here to guide you through each step.

 What Users are Saying

 According to the site, an overwhelming number of users – nearly 90 percent, gave the company a 5-star rating.
-Nearly all of the remaining survey users gave Free Tax USA a 4-star rating.
-Ratings of 3, 2 and 1 were given by less than 1 percent of all survey-takers.
-As I perused the lower ratings, I didn’t really see any valid complaints, save for 1 or two complaints about the uploading process.
-All in all, consumers were quite happy with Free Tax USA.
+Almost all of the remaining survey users gave Free Tax USA a 4-star rating.

 What the Tax Experts are Saying